dev-xiligroup/twentyeleven-xili/README.md

 twentyeleven-xili
 =================

-Multilingual child theme of Twenty Eleven embedded theme of WordPress

-Multilingual child theme of Twenty Eleven, one the embedded themes of WordPress : TwentyEleven-xili v.
-1.8.0
+Multilingual child theme of Twenty Eleven bundled (embedded) theme of WordPress : TwentyEleven-xili v.
+1.8.1

-Master Branch is reserved for latest version of xili-language 2.12.0
+Master Branch is reserved for latest version of xili-language 2.15.0+

 This example is visible (and documented) here